jaimiles23/HackerRank_Solutions/pre_README.md

 # HackerRank
 [HackerRank](hackerrank.com) hosts challenges to learn, practice, and refine your programming skills.
 This repository contains my solutions to HackerRank challenges.

+Please note that this README is dynmically updated.
+I created scripts in the `automation` directory (1) to webscrape challenge information, (2) update the README file, and (3) select a challenge to complete.